cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/cross-sectional-study-design/cross-sectional-exploration-beta-diversity-analysis-with-microbiomestat.md

 | sex   | 0.791 | 0.819   | 0.808   |
 | group | 0.794 | 0.859   | 0.817   |

-This table aggregates the p-values from the PERMANOVA tests across the different distance matrices and encompasses the omnibus test results for a more holistic understanding.
+It's noteworthy that in practical scenarios, the nature of microbial changes isn't inherently known.
+Distinct distance measures excel at detecting specific scenarios.
+Leveraging multiple distance matrices and conducting separate tests for each can lead to a reduction in analytical power due to the necessity of multiple testing corrections.
+An integrated approach that combines the matrices in a singular test can enhance this power.
+PermanovaG exemplifies this by amalgamating multiple distance matrices, primarily by considering the minimum of the P values from individual matrices and evaluating significance through permutation.
+Hence, this table not only aggregates the p-values from the PERMANOVA tests across distinct distance matrices but also offers an omnibus test result, furnishing a more comprehensive understanding of the microbial community structures across the designated groups.

 #### PERMANOVA results